mcnole25/random-resources/README.md

 # 1000.gif / 1000.png

-Files made from MS paint and EZGif to generate my Scratch profile picture.
+Files made from MS paint & EZGif to generate my Scratch profile picture.

-It counts 000-999, and wraps around at 25 numbers per second.
-1000.png is the spritesheet, and 1000.gif is the generated GIF file.
+It counts 000-999, & wraps around at 25 numbers per second.
+1000.png is the spritesheet, & 1000.gif is the generated GIF file.

 # Mod.sprite3